Effective February 4, 2019

 - Values listed on the financial aid application (e.g. AGI, taxes paid, etc.)

 If I grant third-party authorization, is any additional information required to release my information?

 - In addition to the third party's name and passphrase, they will also need to provide the student's ID number and Date of Birth.

 - Yes, students can log in to MyAwards and cancel authorization at any time.

 What if my authorized third party needs additional information?

 - To ensure compliance with federal, state, and institutional regulations, provide quality customer service, and reduce the risk of a data breach, for specific information including financial aid application data and award amounts, students should contact the Financial Aid and Scholarships Office directly, either in person or via their UC Davis email.
-If a third party, including immediate family members, have questions regarding a student's financial aid data, we recommend reaching out to their student.
-However, we may release information to a verified dependent student's parent with third-party authorization as it relates to the application, awarding and administration of financial aid.
+If a third party, including immediate family members, has questions regarding a student's financial aid data, we recommend reaching out to their student.
+However, we may release information to a verified dependent student's parent with third-party authorization as it relates to the application, awarding, and administration of financial aid.